 Yes, they do!
 I know of several people who use them this way, and love it, however I haven't yet had a chance to test them.

-The Classic Collection have now been retired to make room for a new free collection.
+The Irma Collection has now been retired to make room for a new free collection.
 I realize these were much loved and popular, however it's time for something new!

-You can now download each file at the bottom of the post it's featured in - just scroll down to find them.
+You can now download using the links on each page it's featured on - just scroll down to find them.

 This is really simple: